Bioarchaeological Field School

 Take part in a bioarchaeological excavation near Gravina in Puglia, Italy.
 Learn about bioarchaeological research methods while excavating a Roman cemetery in this 3-credit course.

-Registration is now open for the 2015 field school.
+Registration is CLOSED for the 2015 field school.

 New for 2015 - Students can choose to work on excavations at the vicus (village) of Vagnari through The University of Sheffield: Vagnari Vicus Field School.
 For more information contact Dr. Maureen Carroll (firstname.lastname@example.org)